wb14123/blog/jekyll/_posts/2016-06-19-Build-A-Computer-for-Deep-Learning.markdown

 index: ['/Computer Science/Machine Learning']
 ---

-These days, I bought some hardware and build a computer by myself.
+These days, I bought some hardware and built a computer by myself.
 It's fun and I've learned lots of things from it.
 Here is a note to record it.

 Why I Built It
 ----------------

 This computer is used for working and learning.
-I build it for two reasons:
+I built it for two reasons:

 * Use Linux.
-I've used Linux for many years and then used MacOS X. I missed the days of using Linux, which I can control everything.
+I've used Linux for many years and then used MacOS X. I missed the days of using Linux, where I can control everything.
 * Run deep learning programs.

 Hardware
 ---------------

-<table> <tr><td>CPU</td> <td>Intel i5-6600k</td> <td>It is easy to overclock and has built in graphics to support 4k at 60Hz.</td></tr>
+<table> <tr><td>CPU</td> <td>Intel i5-6600k</td> <td>It is easy to overclock and has built-in graphics to support 4k at 60Hz.</td></tr>

 <tr><td>RAM</td> <td>G.Skill DDR4 2400Hz * 2</td> <td></td></tr>